Driving in Boston is not for the faint-hearted.

 As the driver of one of the faster-moving vehicles, you're supposed to anticipate that a car may "ease out" right in front of you, and you're expected to avoid hitting it.
 If you do hit it, the accident will be your fault.

 Although jaywalking is illegal if a crosswalk is less than 300 feet away, the fine for jaywalking in Boston is only $1, although it does rise to $2 after 3 violations within a single year.
 Drivers must yield to pedestrians in crosswalks, marked or unmarked.
-(No, I don't know what an "unmarked" crosswalk is.)
+(Please don't ask what an "unmarked" crosswalk is.)
 You should be equally careful to not hit pedestrians even if they're not in crosswalks.

-I do sometimes see police officers respond to jaywalkers: they stop the traffic so that the jaywalker can cross safely.
+Police officers do respond to jaywalkers: often, they stop the traffic so that the jaywalker can cross safely.

-Now I have to admit...I really like this.
+Now frankly, this is a nice thing about living here, especially when you're the jaywalker.
 It's sort of like a scene right out of Make Way for Ducklings - but with jaywalkers instead of baby mallards being helped across the street.
-I've been the beneficiary of this practice more than once myself and consider it to be one of the things that makes Boston a civilized place to live, and if you're a jaywalking out-of-towner, a great place to visit.
+It's part of what makes Boston a civilized place to live, and if you're a jaywalking out-of-towner, a great place to visit.

 But if you're driving . . . watch out!